-'’Tis ghastly indeed sir.
-What a horrible manner to die!' said Harrison.
+'’Tis ghastly indeed inspector.
+What a horrible manner to die!'
+Said Harrison.

-'We have a witness, and clews were left by the killers'.
+'We have a witness, and clues were left behind'.

 'A woman by the name of Martha Townson saw the mysterious man, who was alluding justice and she heard his voice', Harrison explained.

-He paused then continued, 'However sir, there is something else, the woman mentioned a Hansom carriage.
-She was very descriptive and said the man fled in the carriage into the night.
+He paused then continued, 'However, there is something else, the woman mentioned a Hansom carriage.
+She was very descriptive and said the man fled with the carriage into the night.
 There was deep intensity seen in her eyes, as she had related the account'.

 I was not certain at first what to respond, when he made reference to the fleeing carriage.
 I was more interested and stimulated, by the evidence collected in the crime scene.
 What was that evidence?
 First about the enigmatic man, he was willowy in stature, well-groomed, and wore an illustrious top hat.
 His countenance was gaunt, and his voice was seductive but commanding, and he spoke a distinctive Welsh accent that resounded, within a lofty hauteur.